Caferino/Area-51/README.md

 ![E020-1](.image/README/E018-1.png "Plants &amp; Grass")![E020-2](.image/README/E018-2.png "Plants &amp; Grass")

 Can generate a set amount on the given area.
 Planning to see if concurrency can be used for the upcoming wind simulation, or something to help this great amount of sprites.
+Might create circular and triangular areas to be able to cover absolutely any 2D surface possible.

 ---